WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 This is how transparency enables correction without harming those it should protect.
 In this equilibrium, user signals (from parents) and blogger amplification form the circulation that prevents systemic stagnation.

 (Cross-refs: mechanics in §7.1–§7.3; dataset signals in Layer 5; safeguards catalogue in §8B.)

+#### 8B.3 Transcript-Specific Reforms for Responsive Equilibrium
+- **SLA**: 10 working days to approve/deny publication applications; reasons logged.
+- **Trigger**: If a party pays for a transcript, court lists a short publication directions hearing by default.
+- **Record**: Publish an anonymised order summarising the decision on publication (even if refusal).
+- **Access**: Standardised reporter document packs (skeletons, orders, anonymised notes) on request; log grants/refusals.
+- **Metrics**: Count voluntary publication attempts, time-to-decision, and grounds for refusal (child safety vs. administrative).